 Prospect Theory (PT): an alternative theory of utility which has shown experimentally that decisions made may be inconsistent with EUT, depending on how options are presented or framed

-Critical infrastructure and key resources (CIKR): systems and assets, whether physical or virtual, so vital to the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety, or any combination of those matters
+Critical infrastructure and key resources (CIKR): systems and assets, whether physical or virtual, so vital to the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety, or any combination of those matters84

 Information Obfuscation Biases (IOB): decision-making biases resulting from information imperfection and information incompletion